 The Evolution of The Stroller from 1700 to Todays Modern Design

-Connected and stay with special travel strollers for your baby.
-Tweet the Evolution of the Stroller Post ...
+Connected and stay with special strollers.
+Tweet the Evolution of the Stroller Post.

 If you're a new parent like me, you probably have dozens of items in your list of things to buy before the baby comes.
 In fact, I won't be surprised if a stroller is included in that list.
 After all, it offers you a convenient way to bring your little one along wherever you go.

 However, strollers weren't always how they look like now.
 Thanks to the evolution of the baby stroller, your baby can now get a ride that's way more comfortable and much safer.
 Here, we look into how this essential baby item has evolved throughout the years.

 Who says only a royalty can ride in one of those animal-drawn carriages?
 Back in the 1700s, baby strollers look more like a horse-drawn carriage with all these features:

 1800: Forward-Facing Baby Carriages with Handles

 By this time, no animals are required to transport babies in a stroller.
 With an added component such as a handle, parents can tow their kids along.
 Improvements made include the following:

 Sure, handles made it easier for parents to pull their little ones instead of getting a horse to do it.
 However, this is not enough since it's much better if parents get to have a better view of their babies while in the stroller.
 Thus, beginning 1848, additional features and innovations included these: